galamo/javascript-103/readme.md

 - use fetch api to retrieve the result from OMDB ( with async await )
 - draw the result as cards - each card = movie

+# Ex1 - 8.5
+- implement the function `getCountriesApi`